bankus92/en-pointe-air/README.md

 # Static Website Template

 Welcome to the **Static Website Template** project!
-This template is designed to help you quickly build and deploy a static website using assets from [Your Colleague's Business Name].
+This template is designed to help you quickly build and deploy a static website using assets from En Pointe Air.

 ## Table of Contents